vargaae/multi-micro-store-24/README.md

     <img src="https://img.shields.io/badge/-React_JS-black?style=for-the-badge&logoColor=white&logo=react&color=61DAFB" alt="react.js" />
   </div>

-# ECOMMERCE 2024 APPLICATION
+# MICRO-STORE-24 - ECOMMERCE APPLICATION 2024

 Features/Structure:

 - 🚀Redux for State Management<br> is set up in this branch (🪵18-Redux)
+- (Migrated from Context API),
+- 🚀STORE,
 - 🚀API and Database for products with headless CMS: Strapi and PostgreSQL database,
-- (Migrated from Context API),
+- 🚀SHOP: Database for products with Firebase,
 - 🚀AUTHENTICATION->Sign Up with email,
 - 🚀AUTHENTICATION->Log in with email,
 - 🚀AUTHENTICATION->Sign Up and Log In with Google account,
-- 🚀SHOP,
 - 🚀ProductPage,
 - 🚀CART+USERMENU DROPDOWNs,
 - 🚀Adding to CART,